Prakasam district: Industries

 The district has many service industries such as industrial testing, electrical appliance repair, clinical laboratories, servicing of computer hardware, tourism, and hospitality.
 Major exports from the district include seafood, processed tobacco, granite blocks, granite monuments and yarn.
 There are many industries of food and agriculture, mineral, chemical, leather, plastic and rubber, engineering, cotton and textiles, electronic products.
 All these industries deal with prawn and fish processing and canning, dairy products, the granite industry, pharmaceuticals, tanning, fishing nets, surgical cotton, etc. Forest-based industries produce Ayurvedic medicines, essential oil (Palm Rose Oil), wooden furniture, wooden toys, bamboo products, etc.

 Mining

-The district leads in granite mining in the state with discovery of Galaxy Granite in the Chimakurthy area of the district.
+The district leads in granite mining in the state.
+Galaxy Granite is found in the Chimakurthy area of the district.